TahaBilalCS/Reinforce-Jest-Enzyme/README.md

 # Testing with Jest/Enzyme
 Learning to use Enzyme to test React components independelty now that I have gained a working experience of React.
-Unit Tests & Integration Tests with Redux and Axios/Moxios.
+Unit Tests & Integration Tests with React Router, Redux and Axios/Moxios.

+Multiple test directories located in the same directory as the components they test.

 ### `npm test`